ashleybrea/CryptoProject/notes.md

 Files to modify:
 -
-- login.py
+- login.py (Bulk of work)
-- mtp.py
+- mtp.py (Bulk of work)
-- server.py
+- server.py (implement RSA key-pair)
-- client.py
+- client.py (implement RSA key-pair)

 * generate an RSA key-pair for the server.
-  For this, you can write a standalone utility program based on what you did in the corresponding exercise session.
+  - For this, you can write a standalone utility program based on what you did in the corresponding exercise session.
-  You should export and save the public key and the key-pair in different files (e.g., in PEM format), and put the key-pair file in the server folder and the public key file in the client folder.
+  - You should export and save the public key and the key-pair in different files (e.g., in PEM format), and put the key-pair file in the server folder and the public key file in the client folder.
-* So your server and client programs can read these keys from those files and pass them to the login protocol that will use them for the session key establishment.
+  - **Purpose**: So your server and client programs can read these keys from those files and pass them to the login protocol that will use them for the session key establishment.

+Tasks:
+-
+- TASK ONE:
+  -
+  - generate RSA key-pair
+    - e.g. complete the exersice session notebook
+  -  export and save the public key and the key-pair in different files (e.g., in PEM format)

+- TASK TWO:
+  -
+  - modify server.py and client.py to contain the keys
+    - put the key-pair file in the server folder
+    - public key file in the client folder.
+  GOAL: server and client programs read these keys from files and pass them to the login protocol for the session key establishment.

+- TASK THREE:
+  -
+  - modify login.py to match SiFT v1.0 specifications

+- TASK FOUR:
+  -
+  - modify mtp.py to match SiFT v1.0 specifications